Concord, Tennessee: History

 The Village of Concord began to develop in 1854.
 Before that time, the area was sparsely settled.
 Large farms were centered on the Tennessee River, and relied on a nearby settlement, Campbell's Station (modern Farragut), for trade and other urban needs.
 In 1853, construction of the East Tennessee and Georgia Railroad along the north bank of the Tennessee River caused a population and development shift to the area that became Concord.

 Concord was founded and platted in 1854 on land owned by James M. Rodgers.
-Mr. Rodgers laid out 55 lots, and gave the new town the name Concord.
+Rodgers laid out 55 lots, and named the new town Concord.
 It is believed the name was inspired by the nearby Concord Cumberland Presbyterian Church, of which Rodgers was a member ("Concord" being a common name for churches at the time).
 He began to sell lots in 1855, but later moved to California.
-Shortly before he moved, he bought several large tracts of land, some which are still intact in some sections of the village.
+Shortly before he moved, he bought several large tracts of land, some of which are still intact in some sections of the village.

 Concord developed rapidly after the arrival of the railroad.
 The first dwelling in Concord, a boarding house, was built by Shadrack Callaway (First Post Master in Concord).
 Combining the existing river transportation with the railroad made Concord the nucleus of several communities on the north side of the river, including Campbell's Station, Loveville and Ebenezer.

 On the eve of the Civil War, Congressman T.A.R.
 Nelson and Knoxville attorney Oliver Perry Temple, both Union supporters, delivered anti-secession speeches before hostile crowds at Concord.
 During the war, in the fall of 1863 prior to the Battle of Campbell's Station, the 24th Kentucky Infantry and the 103rd Ohio Infantry camped near Concord.

 During this time supplies were appropriated from several area farms including Callaway's Landing and the Pleasant Forest Cumberland Presbyterian Church one mile north of Concord was dismantled.
 The bricks were used to build fireplaces for the Union Army.

 The railroad also created a transportation market with communities in Blount County, including Friendsville and Louisville, which were connected to Concord by ferry, but were not to have rail transportation until the 1890s.
 The steamboat traveling from Chattanooga to Knoxville and back stopped at Callaway's Landing, hence the name, connecting Concord to Knoxville.

 In the 1880s, Concord became the center of a large Tennessee marble production industry.
 Several quarries were located near the Holston (now Tennessee) River in Calloway's Ridge.
 The town also became the center of marble shipping.
 Quarries in the Louisville and Friendsville area, on the south side of the river, shipped Tennessee marble to Concord to take advantage of the town's rail connections.
 In 1883, four marble companies were operating: the Lima and East Tennessee Company, Stamps Wood & Company, the Stewart Company and the Republic Company.